glasgow shawlands homes victorian terraces terraced sandstone 1900s heat pump

 As a retrofit co-op, we see people struggling with drafty homes and skyrocketing costs every day.
 But saving money isn’t just about “environmental aspirations.”
 It’s about keeping your feet warm without emptying your bank account.

-Stopping the Great Escape: Draft-Proofing
+the Great (Heat) Escape: Draught-Proofing

 The quickest way to lose money is letting the air you’ve already paid to heat leak out of the house.
 In old Scottish homes, we deal with the “stack effect.”
 Warm air rises and escapes through the roof, which sucks cold air in through every gap in your floorboards and windows.